mozman/ezdxf/docs/source/develop/doc_formatting_guide.rst

 Formatting Guide
 ================

-This section is only for me, because of the long pauses between develop iterations, I often forget to be consistent in documentation formatting.
+This section is only for `myself <https://github.com/mozman>`_, because of the long pauses between develop iterations, I often forget to be consistent in documentation formatting.

 Documentation is written with `Sphinx`_ and `reSturcturedText`_.